 The aim of this present study was to evaluate the effect of ethyl acetate extract of P. americana (avocado) on liver and kidney function, lipid profile as well as haematological parameters in albino rats.
 A total of 20 albino rats were used for this experiment and they were divided into four groups of 5 (A-D) rats each.
 Group A served as normal control, group B-D served as experimental groups administered with 100, 200 and 400mg/kg body weight of ethyl acetate extract of Persea americana leaf per day for 4 weeks respectively.
 This study was conducted in the Department of Biochemistry, Bayero University, Kano, in the month of May, 2018.
 Liver function test (colorimetric method), kidney indices and lipid profile (spectrophotometry method), and hematological examination (SYSMEX XE-2000) were analysed.
-The extract was found to significantly increase (P=.05) the levels of serum ALT and albumin in the group administered with 400mg/kg of the extract, whereas total protein and globulin levels were significantly (P=.05) decrease total cholesterol, triglyceride and low density lipoprotein in all the treated groups.
+The extract was found to significantly increase (P<0.05) the levels of serum ALT and albumin in the group administered with 400mg/kg of the extract, whereas total protein and globulin levels were significantly (P=.05) decreased in all the treated groups.
+The extract significantly (P=.05) decrease total cholesterol, triglyceride, low density lipoprotein and very low density lipoprotein in all the treated groups.
 Haematological parameters analysed were not significant affected in all the treated groups.
 In conclusion, ethyl acetate extract of P. americana may be safe and possesses hypolipidemic potentials but extremely high doses may not be advisable.